 - Flat warts — small and smooth warts that grow in large numbers anywhere on the body

 If these treatments don’t work, our dermatologists may recommend more invasive procedures such as laser treatment, chemical peels, or immunotherapy.
 The doctor may also recommend treatment with bleomycin, which is an anti-cancer medication.

 How do you treat warts?

 Wart treatment depends on the type of wart you have and your personal health.
-After an examination, Dr. Sanchez develops a specific treatment plan to help eradicate your warts.
+After an examination, the doctor develops a specific treatment plan to help eradicate your warts.